-- The campus level committee, made up of the following personnel, reviews student’s testing data to determine placement: Advanced Academics Specialist, administrator, counselor, and classroom teacher with 30 clock hours of GT training.
+- The campus level committee, made up of at least three of the following personnel, reviews student’s testing data to determine placement: Advanced Academics Specialist, administrator, counselor, and classroom teacher with 30 clock hours of GT training.

 - Elementary testing occurs in the spring semester.

 - Secondary (Grades 6-12) assessment opportunities are made available once a semester.